zawnk/rstlouisbluesdiscord/content/info/changelog/index.md

 ## Latest changes

+**June 2022**:

+- Phrased the Discord name and site information more general, since we have a large amount of non-reddit users on the server as well now

+- Added a sentence about Discord threads to the Channel overview

 **March 2021**:

 - Specified the zero tolerance rule regarding aggravating other teams' fans on their respective Discord server on the [rules page](../rules)